RClayGates/todo_md_maker/README.md

 ---

 ## Markdown preservation
 If the generated todo's section does not exist, it will append to the end of the markdown document.
-If it does exist, the code will preserve any content that exists after the double horizontal rule ("---\r\n---")--")
+If it does exist, the code will preserve any content that exists after the double horizontal rule ("---\r\n---")